DilipCode71/AI_Agents_X_Post/README.md

 Production mode:
 npm start

+5. Set up UptimeRobot

+• Create an account on UptimeRobot.
+• Add a new HTTP(S) monitor with the URL of your server endpoint (e.g., https://ai-agents-x-post.onrender.com).
+• Set the monitoring interval to every 5 minutes to keep the server awake.

 📡 API Endpoints

 • POST /tweet → Triggers the bot to fetch news, generate a tweet, and post to Twitter.